tcat-qldom/RPI-Net-Server/README.md

 RPI Net server broadcasts time update every 16 seconds, to receive time updates start & unprotect the Oberon Net server

 # Notes
 The connection was tested with RPI model B(-).
 It required some changes in timimg.
 The short range works best with low or minimum radio power.
-Due to some noise, retry count was raised, to allow for more retrasmits.
+Due to some noise, retry count was raised, to allow for more retransmits.

 **Module SCC**